Go To

 Benefits

-Starbucks has consistently ranked among the Best Companies to Work for according to Fortune Magazine.
+Starbucks has ranked among the Best Companies to Work for according to Fortune Magazine.
 Employees receive health insurance for working just 20 hours per week.

 Other benefits employees are offered include: